NCIP/caarray/README.txt

 - JDK 1.5.0_14 (or the latest 1.5 release).
 The Java binaries should be on your PATH and JAVA_HOME variable should be set to the location where the JDK is installed.
 - Ant 1.7.0 or later. ant should be on your PATH and ANT_HOME environment variable should be set to the location where Ant is installed.
+  - You should also set the ANT_OPTS variable to "-Xmx256m"; otherwise, you may get an OutOfMemoryException when when running unit tests during report generation
 - MySQL 5.0.45 (or the latest 5.0.x release).
 Should be downloaded and installed from the MySQL download site.
 	- when installing, ensure the root user has the password defined in software/build/default.properties under the key "database.system.password"
   	- copy $CAARRAY_HOME/software/build/resources/my.cnf to the location from where MySQL reads its option files.
 This varies depending on